alari777/gambit-labs-modbus/README.md

 - Action `push_docker` creates Docker image of this project and pushes it in GitHub package.
   You can find it here: `https://github.com/alari777/gambit-labs-modbus/pkgs/container/gambit-labs-modbus%2Fgambit-labs-modbus`.
   This action depends on `run_tests`.

+# <a name="in_conclusion">In conclusion</a>

+It is interesting task.
+I have learned new things and protocol Modbus is very useful.
+I think I will figure out more information how it works and how can I implement it.